LouisMazel/relizy/docs/src/guide/what-is-relizy.md

 2. **Calculate Versions** - Determines the new version based on commit types
 3. **Update Files** - Updates package.json and generates CHANGELOG.md
 4. **Git Operations** - Creates commits and tags
-5. **Publish** - Optionally publishes to npm and creates provider releases
+5. **Publish** - Publishes to npm
+6. **Provider Release** - Creates releases on GitHub/GitLab

+> Each step is optional and can be disabled using the corresponding configuration option.

 ## Who Is It For?